 - The bathroom is almost finished.
 They just need to install the toilet and the sink.

 The crew was quite mixed, people from Canada, Australia.

 A "mixed" group is a combination of people from many different countries.
 Mixed is a combination of many different things.
 Notice the following:

 - My friend made me a mixed CD.
-It had songs by many
+It had songs by many different musicians.

 - The university had a very mixed population.